Independent politician: Since 2000

 Vermont senator Jim Jeffords left the Republican Party to become an independent in 2001.
 Jeffords's change of party status was especially significant because it shifted the Senate composition from 50 to 50 between the Republicans and Democrats (with a Republican Vice President, Dick Cheney, who would presumably break all ties in favor of the Republicans), to 49 Republicans, 50 Democrats, and one Independent.
 Jeffords agreed to vote for Democratic control of the Senate in exchange for being appointed chairman of the Senate Environment and Public Works Committee, and the Democrats held control of the Senate until the 2002 elections, when the Republicans regained their majority.
 Jeffords retired at the end of his term in 2007.
 Dean Barkley of the Independence Party of Minnesota was appointed a day before the 2002 elections to fill the senate seat of Paul Wellstone who, while running for re-election, died weeks prior.
 Barkley refused to caucus with either party.

 In 2006, independent politician Bernie Sanders won the Senate seat vacated by the retiring Jim Jeffords as an independent and was reelected in 2012, 2018 and 2024.
 He was an independent member of the United States House of Representatives for Vermont-at-large from 1991 to 2007.
 Sanders is the longest-serving independent member of Congress in American history.
 Also in 2006, Joe Lieberman was a former Democrat and ran under a third party (Connecticut for Lieberman Party) after he lost the primary.
 After the election, Lieberman enrolled himself as an Independent Democrat until his retirement in 2013.
 In 2006, Sanders and Lieberman were the only two victorious independent candidates for Congress, both caucusing with the Democrats.
 In 2012, Angus King was elected to the U.S. Senate as an Independent from Maine.
 He was reelected in 2018 and won a third term in 2024.

 During the presidency of Joe Biden, former members of Democratic Party Kyrsten Sinema and Joe Manchin joined Sanders and King and became Independent Democrats.
-They are viewed as moderate Democrats and cited increasing partisanship to explain their decisions.
+They are viewed as moderate Democrats or Conservative Democrats, and cited increasing partisanship to explain their decisions.
 After they changed their affiliations, the Senate had the highest number of independents in a single Congress since the ratification of the 17th Amendment.